 Surgical Tips: Small surgical tips and pearls are invited for this section.
 Pictures are essential and video will be preferable

 Case Study: This new format combines the level V evidence with Clinical Decision Making (CDM).
 It focuses on getting the thought process of the treating surgeon when dealing with a complex/complicated case

 Case Approach: This is a new but invited only section.
 We will invite an expert to describe to his approach to a particular case scenario with literature and rationale behind the approach

 Clinical Perspective: this special section will publish specific learning points or experiences that the authors can share with the readers.
 The only essential point is that this perspective should be clinically relevant and rationally acceptable.
 This need not be with details of management or follow up of the case.
 The idea is to provide a platform for the publication of these important and clinically relevant learning points.
 A single page write up of less than 1000 words will be accepted.

 Letter to Editor: on articles in Odisha Journal of Orthopaedics and Trauma.
 Letters should be typed double-spaced and limited to 1000 words.
 A copy of the letter will be sent to the previous article’s author(s) to invite a response.

 Letter to Experts: Odisha Journal of Orthopaedics and Trauma will soon be creating an Expert panel of surgeons.
-Readers of OJOT can ask queries regarding their cases to our Experts.
-These queries will be answered by experts and the Orthopaedic Research Group will add literature review to this expert opinion and article will be peer reviewed and published in 15 days.
+Readers of the journal can ask queries regarding their cases to our Experts.
+These queries will be answered by experts and the Orthopaedic Research Group will add a literature review to this expert opinion and the article will be peer-reviewed and published in 15 days.

 Photo-Article: Pictorial articles which will be an easy read with most important message highlight